 There are several implementations of CP/M available for the RC2014.
 Initially, the CP/M on breadboard implemented by Grant Searle became the default implementation for the Z80 RC2014.
 Slightly later Wayne Warthen added support for the RC2014 to the Z80/Z180 RomWBW System.
 RomWBW is a very extensive and advanced set of system software, supporting many different RetroBrew machines, and in general it requires 512kB ROM and 512kB RAM to reach its full potential.

 Each of these implementations has its own focus.
-The 9 Chip CP/M is based on simplicity, and being able to be built on a breadboard with the minimum of complexity, but it uses an occasionally unreliable 8-bit CF Card interface.
-RomWBW supports a variety of hardware including Z180 CPUs, and provides an underlying generalised architecture support which provides paged memory and many facilities but this imposes a processing overhead on I/O, and requires substantially more RAM than a typical CP/M system.
+The 9 Chip CP/M is based on simplicity, and being able to be built on a breadboard with the minimum of complexity, but it uses an occasionally unreliable 8-bit CF Card interface and has a substantially smaller TPA.
+Alternatively, RomWBW supports a variety of hardware including Z180 CPUs, and provides an underlying generalised architecture support which provides paged memory and many facilities but this imposes a processing overhead on I/O, and requires substantially more RAM than a typical CP/M system.

 Faced with both these options, and being very interested to build my own solution, and to use my growing experiences supporting the z88dk community, I decided to build CP/M-IDE to fulfil a specific niche.

-Initially, I chose the IDE Hard Drive Module specifically because I could use it to attach any old hard drives, aka “spinning rust” to my RC2014, and this led to support for everything from these old 3 1/2″ hard drives, through to modern SSD or DOM solid state drives.
-It also supports both old and modern Compact Flash Cards in their native 16-bit mode, so readily available 1 and 2 GigaByte Compact Flash cards are OK.
-It is also possible to use SD Card to CF Card adapters with the IDE Hard Drive Module, allowing direct high performance support of modern pluggable storage.
+Initially I chose the IDE Hard Drive Module specifically because I could use it to attach any old hard drives, aka “spinning rust”, to my RC2014, and this led to support for everything from these old 3 1/2″ hard drives, through to modern SSD or DOM solid state drives.
+It also supports both old and modern Compact Flash Cards in their native 16-bit mode, so readily available modern 1 and 2 GigaByte Compact Flash cards are OK.
+It is also possible to use SD Card to CF Card adapters with the IDE Hard Drive Module, allowing direct support of modern pluggable storage.